Manopphysics/MaShop/README.md

 which then the seller will have to agree to license and agreement that all the above information is true.
 The seller must have an actual shop which shall be verified to prevent fraud.
-The seller will have to manage the ways of delivery by themselves, it is 100% up to them *We will not provide ANY delivery services*.Almost like a Facebook page, the seller will a have an e-shop of its own where he could place as many products as possible and customize the layout of their page freely the shop can choose to accept followers or no, if the shop accepts to have followers the buyers can follow their shop (and similar to youtube’s subscribe to a channel feature) and whenever the shop adds or updates products the followers
+The seller will have to manage the ways of delivery by themselves, it is 100% up to them *We will not provide ANY delivery services*.
+Almost like a Facebook page, the seller will a have an e-shop of its own where he could place as many products as possible and customize the layout of their page freely the shop can choose to accept followers or no, if the shop accepts to have followers the buyers can follow their shop (and similar to youtube’s subscribe to a channel feature) and whenever the shop adds or updates products the followers